MicrosoftDocs/Hololens/hololens/hololens-updates.md

 The two critical pieces for scan to succeed are power and internet connectivity.
 We suggest that when users end their session with HoloLens they return it to an area where it is plugged in overnight and that it still has internet connectivity in that area.

-#### Troubleshooting configurations for Scan

-If your devices are having issues successfully scanning for updates entirely (verify using a manual scan when you know an update is pending) then check the following configurations.

-1. That you if you have a restrictive network in your organization, that you have allowed the [endpoints for Windows Update](hololens-offline.md).
-1. Your device has received a [deferral policy](#configure-an-update-deferral-policy),and is already on the latest eligible update as determined by policy.
-1. Your device has received a [pause policy](/mem/intune/protect/windows-10-update-rings#pause) which will prevent scans from occurring while the policy is in effect.
-1. If your device at Intune uses _Feature Updates for Windows 10_ or _Quality Updates for Windows 10_, please remove devices from being opted in these rings.
-These are not supported for HoloLens devices.

 ### 2. Download & Install